Kushgaurav/news-wesite-design/README.md

 ## Usage

-To view the live demo of this project, click the animated button below:
+To view the live demo of this project, click the link below:

 <a href="https://rajputpritesh1.github.io/news-wesite-design/">Preview</a>